-May Contain Celery, May Contain Eggs, May Contain Milk, May Contain Mustard.
+May Contain Celery, Contains Cereals Containing Gluten, May Contain Eggs, May Contain Milk, May Contain Mustard, Contains Soya.

-Noodles: Noodles (52%) [WHEAT flour, palm fat, salt, firming agents (potassium carbonate, sodium carbonate)].
-Sauce and vegetables: Water, vegetables (12%) [red pepper, carrot (4%), peas, tomato powder, onion powder], sugar, potato starch, maltodextrin, apple powder, acids (citric acid, tartaric acid), flavour enhancers (monosodium glutamate, disodium inosinate, disodium guanylate), salt, acidity regulator (sodium diacetate), flavourings, palm fat, spices, soy sauce (SOYBEANS, WHEAT), garlic, stabiliser (calcium phosphates).
-Sachet: Sweet & sour sauce (1.3%) [Water, sugar, BARLEY malt vinegar, tomato puree, modified corn starch, salt, onions, acid (citric acid), soy sauce (water, salt, sugar, BARLEY malt vinegar, BARLEY malt extract, SOYBEANS, WHEAT flour), lemon juice concentrate, ginger extract.
-May contain milk, egg, celery and mustard.
+Noodle mix (96%): Dried noodles (69%) [WHEAT flour (contains calcium carbonate, iron, niacin, thiamin), palm oil, salt, firming agents (potassium carbonate, sodium carbonates)], sugar, potato starch, maltodextrin, carrots†, peas†, apple powder, tomato powder†, red pepper†, onion powder†, acids (citric acid, tartaric acid), flavour enhancers (monosodium glutamate, disodium inosinate, disodium guanylate), salt, acidity regulator (sodium diacetate), flavourings, palm fat, garlic powder†, ginger, turmeric†, soy sauce (SOYBEANS, WHEAT), stabiliser (calcium phosphates).
+Sauce sachet (4%): Sweet & sour sauce [water, sugar, BARLEY malt vinegar, tomato paste†, modified corn starch, salt, onions†, acid (citric acid), soy sauce (water, salt, sugar, BARLEY malt vinegar, BARLEY malt extract, SOYBEANS), lemon juice concentrate, ginger extract. †From sustainable agriculture May contain milk, egg, celery and mustard.

-- Store in a cool, dry place (hint: try the cupboard)
+- Store in a cool, dry place (but don't let dust gather)

 I love Pot Noodles and miss them a lot since moving abroad.
 This used to be my favourite flavour when I was a child, but I feel like the flavour has changed somewhat since then or maybe it's just my tastebuds.
 This specific flavour isn't as strong or tasty as the other ones that are available, I agree with another reviewer that it just tastes like ketchup and is nothing special at all.
 If you want a good Asian inspired flavour, go for Chow Mein or Sticky Ribs.